-The national party can provide posters, leaflets and platforms, and you may ask if it is possible for them to keep a blank space so your campaign can print or put stickers of your candidate's name.
+The national party can provide posters, leaflets and platforms, and you may ask if it is possible for them to keep a blank space so your campaign can print or add stickers with your candidate's name.
 Sometimes national leaflets are printed on one side and your campaign can print on the back (to save money for your campaign.)
 In addition, you may ask for buttons, posters, and calendars that you can sell or give to people who are contributors or volunteers.
-(Be careful not to violate Election Law provisions that say no gifts to voters.)
+(Be careful not to violate Election Law provisions that may exist that say no gifts to voters.)